UW-CSSS-564/assignment-2017-3-public/README.md

     impose?

 6. There are separate parameters for each author in these models.
-Is this any different than fitting a separate model for each author.
+Is this any different than fitting a separate model for each author?
     Consider both the negative binomial and Poisson models.

 7. Both the Poisson and Negative Binomial Models are for "unbounded"